anja0440/Beer-Recommender-System/README.md

 This code was then run with streamlit.

-On the web-app, first a beer is selected which one already knows and likes and then another from, for example, a menu card is chosen.
+On the web-app, first a beer is selected which one is familiar with and then another is chosen, for example from a menu card.

 The web-app will now give a recommendation: